nforesti/elderleap/milestone5.md

 ### Subcategory Images -- Drag and Drop

-We also added another way to visualize words and images with a "drag and drop" feature that allows the user to combine phrases and images and play the resulting sentence out loud.
+For this milestone, we added another way to visualize words and images with a "drag and drop" feature that allows the user to combine phrases and images and play the resulting sentence out loud.

 ![image](https://drive.google.com/uc?export=view&id=1ixC23Sioq3W3F8LD7BJMGl-lUHF65iiP)